Prince-hash-lab/CP-Problem-Recommender-System/README.md

 # FYProject - Competitive Coding Problem Classifier and Problem Recommendation
 Introduction: <br />
-Well, Final Year Project, is a project under Paras Avkirkar, Parag Pachpute, Pranay Patil, Prathamesh Dahale, Prathamesh Mhatre (students at Veermata Jijabai Technological Institute). <br />
+Well, Final Year Project, is a project under <br />
 Goals of the FYProject is <br />
   (1) - Given a competitive coding problem it must be able to predict the category/tag of the problem. <br />
   (2) - For a user, it must be able to recommend best suitable problem for him/her based on the learning curve suitable to him/her. <br />